-The Woman Who Washes Jesus' Feet (Luke 7:36-50)
+Bible passage The Woman Who Washes Jesus' Feet (Luke 7:36-50)

 In the face of disagreement, our natural instinct may be to withdraw and not to rock the boat.
-Or our tendency may be the opposite - to charge towards the other and only see the rift.
+Or our tendency may be the opposite - to charge towards the other.